Aphris-Karu/Free-Corrade-AI/README.md

 ## Docker

-The docker container will take the environment variable of "MQTT_SERVER" to set the MQTT server that it communicates to /usr/src/app/brain containe the Rive script files and should be copied to an excessable storage location so you can edit them.
+The docker container will take the environment variable of "MQTT_SERVER" to set the MQTT server that it communicates to /usr/src/app/brain contains the Rive script files and should be copied to an accessible storage location so you can edit them.

 The DBD::DBI and DBD:Pg modules are installed for Postresql access.
 For future expansion.

 ## Running as a docker container

 you will need to edit the Makefile and set the REGISTRY variable to your registry.
-After which you can use make to build and push a docker conainer for the bot-ai.
+After which you can use make to build and push a docker container for the bot-ai.
 I have provided an example Docker-Stack.yaml file that brings up the bot, bot-ai, and mosquitto-mqtt server.
 You will have to edit it to match your environment and replace \<botname\> with the name of your bot.

 ## Running stand alone